Reaper1-1/async-storage/docs/api/brownfield.md

 !!! info

-    Brownfield integration is supported on **Android**, **iOS** and **macOS**.
+    Brownfield integration is supported on **Android**, **iOS**, and **macOS**.

 `AsyncStorage` is built on a shared storage layer (`SharedStorage`) that can also be accessed directly from native code.
-This is useful in brownfield scenarios, where your app combines React Native and native code, and you want both layers to read/write from the same storage consistently.
+This is especially useful in brownfield scenarios, where your app combines React Native and native code, allowing both layers to read from and write to the same storage consistently.

 All platforms provide a thread-safe singleton registry called `StorageRegistry` to manage storage instances.

 ### Android

-On Android, `StorageRegistry` is public singleton, which is used to share `SharedStorage` instances with Native module.
+On Android, `StorageRegistry` is a public singleton, which is used to share `SharedStorage` instances with the native module.
 Multiple calls with the same name return the same singleton instance, ensuring consistent access.

 ```kotlin